hyperledger/toc/governing-documents/security.md

 particular report is more complex, discuss an embargo period with the reporter.
 The embargo period should be negotiated with the reporter and must not be longer than 90 days.
-4. Create a patch for the issue (see the “Private Patch Deployment Infrastructure” section).
+4. Create a patch for the issue (see the [Private Patch Deployment Infrastructure](#private-patch-deployment-infrastructure) section).
-5. Request a CVE for the issue (see the “CNA/CVE Reporting” section).
+5. Request a CVE for the issue (see the [CNA/CVE Reporting](#cnacve-reporting) section).
 6. Decide the date of public release.
-7. If applicable, Notify members of the embargo list of the upcoming patch and release, as described above.
+7. If applicable, notify members of the embargo list of the upcoming patch and release, as described above.
 8. Cut a new (software) release in which the bug is fixed..
 9. Publicly disclose the issue within 48 hours after the release.
-It is recommended that this is done through Github security advisories (see the “(Github) Security Advisories” section for more details).
+It is recommended that this is done through Github security advisories (see the [(Github) Security Advisories](#github-security-advisories) section for more details).

 ## “People” Infrastructure